Hearing impairment, deafness, and hard of hearing: what these terms mean

 All typically developing babies and young children have the same developmental milestones.
 Babies develop at different rates, but should reach the milestones in the same order.

-If your baby has a hearing impairment, he won’t hear people speaking, which means he might not respond to your voice and other noises in the way you’d expect.
+If your baby is deaf or hard of hearing, he won’t hear people speaking, which means he might not respond to your voice and other noises in the way you’d expect.
 As he gets older, you might notice that his speech and language aren’t developing like other children’s.

 As a guide, here’s what you’d expect in a typically developing baby.
 If your child isn’t doing these things, it might be a good idea to talk to your GP or child and family health nurse.